 A short walk from Elgol brings you to Prince Charlie's Cave, where Bonnie Prince Charlie hid from the English.
 Or walk south from the ruined church at Cill Chriosd to find the remains of clearance villages at Boreraig and Suisnish.

 To the east of Broadford is Kyleakin, the gateway to Skye, where the Skye Bridge crosses to Kyle of Lochalsh on the mainland.
-The ruins of Castle Maol stand in Kyleakin harbour, and a short drive away is Kylerhea Otter Sanctuary, where you can watch for sea otters from hides along the shore.
+The ruins of Castle Moil stand in Kyleakin harbour, and a short drive away is Kylerhea otter sanctuary, where you can watch for sea otters from hides along the shore.